statichunt/geeky-hugo/exampleSite/content/blog/ad-revenue-strategies.md

 ### Programmatic Advertising

 Programmatic advertising utilizes automated technology to buy and place ads in real time, targeting specific audiences more efficiently.
 This method leverages data and algorithms to optimize ad placement and performance, ensuring that advertisements reach the right users at the right time.
 The automation involved in programmatic advertising reduces human error and increases the scalability of campaigns.
-As a result, advertisers can achieve better outcomes with more precise targeting and budget management
+As a result, advertisers can achieve better outcomes with more precise targeting and budget management.

 ### Video Advertising